The Emergence of Complex Behavior in Large-Scale Ecological Environments: Related Work

-There is also a rich history of work more similar to ours, which focuses on observing the evolution of populations within simulated environments not to reach predetermined objectives, but to discover what behaviors naturally emerge from different environmental conditions.
+There is also a rich history of work which takes biological inspiration to develop organisms within an environment.
 Early examples include \cite{bedau1992measurement}, \cite{ yaeger1994computational}, \cite{channon1998perpetuating}, and \cite{tisue2004netlogo}.
-More recently, \cite{yamada2020evolution} study predator-prey dynamics in multi-agent populations using reinforcement learning.
-Eco \citep{hamon2023eco} and JaxLife \citep{lu2024jaxlife} are recent examples with resources and reproducing agents much like our setting, though at a considerably smaller scale.
-The Bibites \citep{caussan2025bibites} is an online game and artificial life environment featuring open-ended evolution of agents with simple neural networks. \cite{mordatch2018emergence} and \cite{park2023generative} use simulated environments to investigate the emergence of language and communication between agents.
-The emergence of behavior due to autocurricula \citep{leibo2019autocurricula}, the idea that populations of agents provide an increasingly challenging learning landscape for each other, has also been explored in environments with smaller populations \citep{leibo2018malthusian, baker2019emergent, team2021open}.
+Some recent works use cellular automata to grow organisms with emergent morphologies and behaviors \citep{mordvintsev2020growing, lifeEngine, alien, randazzo2023biomaker, caussan2025bibites}. \cite{mordatch2018emergence} and \cite{park2023generative} use simulated environments to investigate the emergence of language and communication between agents.
+The emergence of behavior due to autocurricula \citep{leibo2019autocurricula}, the idea that populations of agents provide an increasingly challenging learning landscape for each other, has also been explored in environments with smaller populations than ours \citep{leibo2018malthusian, team2021open}.
+Additionally, \cite{wang2019paired} and \cite{aki2024llm} take the reverse approach, evolving environments specifically optimized for ideal agent learning.
+Though these works evolve the environment rather than the agent, they provide inspiration for our work as they highlight how environmental complexity can elicit sophisticated behaviors.